aspose-note/Aspose.Note-Documentation/java/developer-guide/loading-saving-and-converting/load-a-onenote-document/_index.md

 ## **Increase Performance for Consequent Export Operations**
 Aspose.Note API allows increasing performance for consequent export operations.
 Users may involve in multiple conversions to several supported formats.
 In such scenarios, the performance is the highly affecting factor.

-Aspose.Note for Java offers the [Document](http://www.aspose.com/api/java/note/com.aspose.note/classes/Document) class that represents a OneNote file.
+Aspose.Note for Java offers the [Document](https://apireference.aspose.com/note/java/com.aspose.note/Document) class that represents a OneNote file.
 The Document class exposes the AutomaticLayoutChangesDetectionEnabled property and DetectLayoutChanges method, their combined use enable users to disable automatic detection of layout changes and handle them manually:

 {{< gist "aspose-com-gists" "952261680cb5075c778c0ae67a69bd14" "Examples-src-main-java-com-aspose-note-examples-load-OptimizePerformanceForConsequentExportOperations-ConsequentExportOperations.java" >}}
 ## **Working with Password Protected OneNote Documents**
 {{% alert color="primary" %}}

-Aspose.Note API allows to load password protected OneNote documents.
+Aspose.Note API allows to load password-protected OneNote documents.
 The API's LoadOptions class provides the setDocumentPassword method to specify the document password.

 {{% /alert %}}
 ### **Creating Password Protected OneNote Documents**
-Aspose.Note API lets you set document password while saving OneNote documents.
+Aspose.Note API allows to set password for the document while saving OneNote documents.
 The setDocumentPassword method exposed by OneSaveOptions class provides the capability to password protect a document.

 {{< gist "aspose-com-gists" "952261680cb5075c778c0ae67a69bd14" "Examples-src-main-java-com-aspose-note-examples-load-CreatePasswordProtectedOneNoteDocuments-CreatePasswordProtectedOneNoteDocuments.java" >}}

 ### **Loading Password Protected OneNote Documents**
-A password protected OneNote document can be loaded using the following steps:
+A password-protected OneNote document can be loaded using the following steps:

 1. Create a new object of LoadOptions class
 1. Specify the password of the document using the setDocumentPassword method
-1. Load the document with the defined object of LoadOptions class
+1. Load the document with the defined object of the LoadOptions class

 {{< gist "aspose-com-gists" "952261680cb5075c778c0ae67a69bd14" "Examples-src-main-java-com-aspose-note-examples-load-LoadPasswordProtectedOneNoteDoc-PasswordProtectedDoc.java" >}}
 ## **Setting Page Splitting Algorithm**
 While converting a OneNote document to other formats, images and other contents may get disturbed due to their position in the document.
-Thus, it is necessary to specify some method to split page.
+Thus, it is necessary to specify some methods to split a page.
 The PdfSaveOptions.PageSplittingAlgorithm property provides different options to specify an algorithm of page splitting.
 These options are:

 - **AlwaysSplitObjectsAlgorithm** - Splits objects into several parts at pages' bottom position.
-- **KeepPartAndCloneSolidObjectToNextPageAlgorithm** - Adds objects up to the bottom of the page and clones full object to the next page in case it doesn't fit in the original page.
+- **KeepPartAndCloneSolidObjectToNextPageAlgorithm** - Adds objects up to the bottom of the page and clone full object to the next page in case it doesn't fit in the original page.
 - **KeepSolidObjectsAlgorithm** - Shifts full object to the next page in case it doesn't fit in the original page.

 The default algorithm is **KeepSolidObjectsAlgorithm**.